bulatdavletov/Set-Theme-for-All-Components/plan.md

 ## Current Status
 The plugin has been successfully implemented and debugged.
 All core functionality is working as expected:
 - The plugin can detect component instances with a "Theme" property in the selection
-- It provides a segmented control with available theme options (always including Light and Dark)
+- It provides a segmented control with hardcoded theme options (Light and Dark)
 - Users can select and apply a theme to all compatible instances
 - Appropriate feedback is provided to the user
 - Added robust error handling and fallback theme values